kakwa/puppet-samba/README.md

 ## Development

 Any form of contribution (bug reports, feature requests...) is welcomed.
 Pull requests will be merged after review.

+If you have questions regarding how to use this module, don't hesitate to fill a bug.

 * [GitHub Bug Tracker](https://github.com/kakwa/puppet-samba/issues)
 * [GitHub Pull requests](https://github.com/kakwa/puppet-samba/pulls)